KimberlyWolf/katacoda-scenarios/FinalProject/step3.md

 * The PORTS the container is running on
 * The NAME of the container

-Copy the CONTAINER ID and enter the command to stop the current, running container:
+Copy command below into the terminal:

-`docker stop <CONTAINER ID>`{{execute}}
+`docker down <CONTAINER ID>`{{copy}}

-Now you will remove the container using the following command with the CONTAINER ID you used in the previous command:
+Now, copy the CONTAINER ID and replace '<CONTAINER ID>' with the actual ID that you just copied and hit enter.

-`docker rm <CONTAINER ID>`{{execute}}
+This command has stopped the container as well removing it.

 ### Creating The Docker Compose File